 Up to this day, this is an immense forest with scattered villages of pygmy people, rich with legends about unusual animals – such as the terrible mokele-mbembe in Lake Tele.
-Of course, occasional poachers and logging companies are encroaching these forests as well, step by step the virginity of this forest is receding.
+Of course, occasional poachers and logging companies are encroaching on these forests as well, and step by step the virginity of this forest is receding.

 The missing part of Nouabale-Ndoki National Park

 This forest is protected by several protected natural territories.
 One of them – Nouabale-Ndoki National Park – was created in 1991-1993.
-The southern border of this national park initially was just a direct line – local logging company “Congolaise Industrielle des Bois” (CIB) – did not want to see it included in the park because they had logging concession there.
+The southern border of this national park initially was just a direct line – the local logging company “Congolaise Industrielle des Bois” (CIB) – did not want to see it included in the park because they had a logging concession there.
 After all this forest is rich with mahogany and other valuable hardwoods – one can make a good profit from it.

 By 1999 there was set up an ape research station, initially by Dave Morgan but soon after he was joined by Crickette Sanz and other scientists and local enthusiasts.
-Step by step scientists and environmentalists managed to persuade the logging company to abandon its plans to start the logging here.
+Step by step scientists and environmentalists managed to persuade the logging company to abandon its plans to start logging here.
 In 2001 this unusual forest – Goualougo Triangle – was included in Nouabale-Ndoki National Park.

 The pristine forest of Goualougo Triangle